Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 What should marketers do if the “bubble” debate continues?

-Treat AI as an operational advantage: invest in AEO/GEO presence, build test-and-learn systems, measure productivity uplift, and design governance so pilots convert into scalable workflows.
+Treat AI as an operational advantage: invest in AEO/GEO presence, build test-and-learn systems, measure productivity uplift, and design governance so pilots convert into scalable workflows at your AI company.
 (This is where winners separate: execution + measurement + compliance.)

 What are the biggest pressure points?